hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 approaches in offline attacks -- only against memorization hash based lookups.
 Thus, the added value is minimal enough that operators may wish to deploy zones without a hash value at all.

+# Recommendation for validating resolvers

+Because validating resolvers have the biggest burden when validating NSEC3 records, this document recommends that validating resolvers SHOULD return a SERVFAIL when processing NSEC3 records with iterations larger than 100.
+Note that this significantly decreases the requirements originally specified in Section 10.3 of {{RFC5155}}.

 # Security Considerations